 A specific exterior colour that is neither too feminine nor too masculine and that works with the different colour packs we have developed (blue, white, khaki and orange).
 Ami is a base that can become a completely customised object with exterior and interior accessories that are either pure style or offer real extra functionality as well as stickers that give it a completely different character.

-The Citroen Ami can be availed in three options – Long-term rental, Car-sharing and In-cash.
+The Citroen Ami can be availed in three options in the French market – Long-term rental, Car-sharing and In-cash.
 Long-term rental is for those who already have cars and want a mode of transport for small trips regularly.
 For this option, customers need to pay 2,644 Euros and then rent 19.99 Euros per month.
 A car-sharing plan can be availed at 0.26 Euro per minute and will be operated by Free2Move service provider.
 The Ami can also be bought fully in cash for 6,000 Euros.